 Residential engineering-based studies (the middle option)

 Over the last few years a third approach has emerged: engineering-based studies built specifically for residential rental properties.
-The core methodology is the same as a traditional engineering study — property-specific analysis, documented classifications, MACRS-compliant schedules — but the workflow is optimized for residential properties so it can run in 2 business days at a flat fee.
+The core methodology is the same as a traditional engineering study: property-specific analysis, documented classifications, and depreciation schedules that follow MACRS (the IRS system that assigns each asset its recovery period).
+But the workflow is built for residential properties, so it can run in 2 business days at a flat fee.

 What's the same as a traditional study